Predictive Communications for Low-Altitude Networks: Hierarchical Nature of Predictive Information

 \subsection{Fundamental Sources of Predictive Uncertainty}

-The gap between an idealized forecast and real-world performance stems from three primary sources of uncertainty, each degrading predictive quality in a different way: \begin{itemize} \item Trajectory deviations: Although missions are pre-planned, an aircraft's realized path can drift from its filed trajectory because of wind gusts, temporary air-traffic directives, or minor navigation corrections.
-Even small lateral shifts are critical in the low altitude networks: a displacement of only a few meters may flip a link from \ac{los} to N\ac{los}, causing significant errors in large-scale channel prediction. \item Environmental model inaccuracy and staleness: State-of-the-art radio maps and digital twins provide high-fidelity, large-scale channel estimates, yet they are still abstractions of reality.
+The gap between an idealized forecast and real-world performance stems from three primary sources of uncertainty, each degrading predictive quality in a different way: \begin{itemize} \item Trajectory deviations: Although missions are pre-planned, an aircraft's realized path can drift from its filed trajectory due to wind gusts, temporary air-traffic directives, minor navigation corrections, or proactive security maneuvers, such as detouring around a newly identified high-risk area.
+Even small lateral shifts are critical in the low altitude networks: a displacement of only a few meters may flip a link from \ac{los} to \ac{nlos}, causing significant errors in large-scale channel prediction. \item Environmental model inaccuracy and staleness: State-of-the-art radio maps and digital twins provide high-fidelity, large-scale channel estimates, yet they are still abstractions of reality.
 In addition, the global model held by a central controller is updated only as frequently as it receives, often compressed, reports from aircraft.
 Consequently, its view is less fresh and less accurate than the locally refined model maintained on board each platform. \item Channel randomness: Even with perfect location knowledge and a flawless environment model, wireless channels exhibit unpredictable small-scale fading induced by multipath propagation.
 This represents a fundamental physical limit: fine-grained channel states cannot be known without instantaneous measurement. \end{itemize}

 Together, these factors transform deterministic foresight into probabilistic insight, motivating the layered optimization framework developed in the sequel.